dogenzen/CarND-LaneLines-P1/README.md

 > **Grayscale --> Blur --> Edges --> Region-of-Interest --> Lines**

-1. **Grayscale conversion:** first the image is converted to grayscale in order to preapre it for further processing.
+1. **Grayscale conversion:** initially the image is converted to grayscale in order to preapre it for further processing.
 2. **Gaussian Blur:** then the image is blurred and smoothened in order to remove any noise
 3. **Detect Edges:** in this step, *Canny edge detection* algorithm is applied to find edges (pixes with highest gradient) in the image.
 4. **Define a region of interest:** then a region of interest, part of the image that includes only the edge of the road, is defined to exclude areas that will not have lanes in it.